 I’ve been meaning to write this post for forever, and it occurred to me that I’d probably be refactoring and making adjustments to my approach on raising my daughter from now until she’s well and truly independent.
 I figured that waiting until I’d figured that all out wasn’t worth the 15 year plus delay.
 So I’ll just put these ideas down as I have them now, as I’ve already shared them with a few other fretting dads with daughters, on edge about their girls coming of age in 7 or so years and wondering how to deal with suitors and other dad fears.
 I’ll present this as I worked it out in my head.

 So the internal conversation shifts.
 How do I maximize my daughter’s chances of making good choices?
 I started considering the common options, and discarding the bad ones.
 I certainly knew some things that just don’t work.
 Sheltering is a big no-no. Wrap your kids in bubble wrap and they never grow up.
 This is the method of people who, having their dread of the future, simply and futilely try to prevent it.
 When your teenager hits their rebellious phase, what exactly is it they’re going to be rebelling against?
 Something to keep in mind.
 Sheltered girls seem to get into trouble, for two reasons that conspire together to form tragedy.
 The first is ignorance.
 Ignorance of sexuality, sexual health, anatomy, and the consequences of sex.
-These are the girls that fall for ‘just the tip’ and the pullout method for birth control.
+These are the girls that fall for ‘just the tip’—I’m not talking about the ones that do that on purpose, you know who you are—and the pullout method for birth control.
 They’re naive and that’s bad enough on their own, but it’s made worse by the fact that naivety attracts the very people predisposed to take advantage of it.
 Ignorance also leaves a person ill equipped to resist peer pressure.
 Secondly, the shelter method can and often does produce an impulse to go taste forbidden fruit, usually indiscriminately, and that indiscretion is specifically what we’re trying to avoid when it comes right down to it.
 These two combine, the eagerness to seek the forbidden thing, and the ignorance of its dangers, to make for a really sad ending.

 I briefly considered the other extreme, very early education.
 It’s something I’d seen talked about in passing, but the more I thought about it the less it made sense to me personally.
 At this age, kids are just absolutely curious about everything, and they don’t make good decisions.
 First of all, I’m a firm believer in letting your children enjoy their time as children for as long as is healthy.
 Second, simply knowing about it could be a motivator for premature and ill-considered exploration.
 Three yearolds aren’t exactly good at things like delayed gratification, curiosity deferment, or taking into account the consequences of actions.
 So all the curiosity would penetrate, but none of the warnings would, is what I considered a very likely outcome.